sam-data-analysis/shopify-customer-revenue-analysis/README.md

-# Shopify Customer Revenue Dashboard
+# Shopify Customer Revenue Analysis

 This project analyses e-commerce customer behaviour, acquisition performance, and revenue drivers to identify opportunities to improve profitability and retention.